justindmartin/Keyster-Egg/README.md

   callback: function(){
     alert('Hi there!');
   },
-  keyCombo: 'hello'
+  keySequence: 'hello'
 });
 ```

-## Use the following for directional keys in KeysterEgg combinations
+## Use the following for directional keys in KeysterEgg sequences
 ↑  equals  UP

 ↓  equals  DOWN